 I've long believed that the sweet potato is a perfect food—it's filling, flavorful, easy to make, and, according to the internet, relatively nutritious.
 Though our site boasts some truly excellent sweet potato recipes, I’ve always preferred them completely plain.
 I roast them in a scorching-hot oven—though science (and our culinary team) advises against this—until the skin turns to a crinkly leather and the interior is a gooey, steaming mess of bubbling sugars and chewy flesh.
 There have been entire years during which I've religiously baked two sweet potatoes every night, eating one piping-hot from the oven, and putting the other in the fridge overnight.
 I eat them cold for breakfast the next morning, by which time they've developed a wonderful custard-like texture.

 Over the course of my years of near-religious sweet potato consumption, I've bought pretty much every shape and shade of sweet potato on grocery store shelves.
-I quickly learned that there isn’t a universal cooking method that suits all varieties—there are thousands of sweet potato varietals out there, and knowing what you’re in for in terms of taste and texture for a few of the most common varieties will help set you on the path to sweet, sweet nirvana.
+I quickly learned that there isn’t a universal cooking method that suits all varieties—there are thousands of sweet potato varietals out there, and knowing what you’re in for in terms of taste and texture for a few of the most common varieties will help set you on the path to sweet, sweet bliss.
 While some sweet potatoes are dense, starchy, and creamy, others are more watery when cooked, with a stringier texture.
 Some you’ll want to mash with butter and herbs, while others are better left in chunks, roasted with hearty root vegetables.

 What Is a Sweet Potato?